-Psychiatric consult/liaison referrals are made when psychiatric issues affect patient presentation or management for medical inpatients.
+Psychiatric consult-liaison referrals are made when psychiatric issues affect patient presentation or management for medical inpatients.
 A typical consult may address issues such as capacity to participate in treatment decisions, assessment of danger to self or others, treatment compliance, differential diagnosis, certification status, or medication recommendations.
 Consult requests come from a variety of inpatient services including medicine, surgery, intensive care, rehabilitation, dialysis, obstetrics, pediatrics, and the correctional care medical facility.

-The psychology intern serves as a member of the Psychiatric Consult Liaison (C/L) Service team which includes attending psychiatrists, psychiatry residents or interns, psychiatric nurse practitioners, and medical students.
+The psychology intern serves as a member of the Psychiatric Consult-Liaison (C/L) Service team which includes attending psychiatrists, psychiatry residents or interns, psychiatric nurse practitioners, and medical students.
 The psychology intern is assigned consults to be performed individually or in collaboration with other team members.
 In addition to direct patient interviews, consults often require clarification of referral questions, gathering of collateral information, psychoeducation, and facilitating communication between patients and primary care team members.
 There are some opportunities for brief psychotherapy.
-Neuropsychological evaluations are provided by the intern when C/L cases require further objective evaluation.
-These evaluations will consist of brief screening batteries that can be completed, scored and reported to the medical team on an expedited basis.
+Neuropsychological evaluations are provided by the intern when C/L cases require further objective evaluation usually regarding decisional capacity.
+These evaluations will consist of brief screening batteries that can be completed, scored, and reported to the medical team on an expedited basis.
+This is available as a major rotation.